mhdirkse/least-common-multiplier/README.md

 # Least common multiplier API

 This project calculates the least common multiplier of numbers 1 ... maxDivisor.
 For example, the least common multiplier of 1, 2, 3 and 4 is 12, because 2\*6 = 12 and 3\*4 = 12.
 There can be no smaller number because 3 and 4 have no prime factors in common.
 I built this software for my job application at West IT in Delft.
 Wouter Eekhout, thanks for giving me this assignment and reviewing it.
+Also thanks to the GitHub community for helping me with this question: https://stackoverflow.com/questions/52393800/googles-api-explorer-does-not-work-for-my-google-deployment-when-i-am-not-logge/52394789#52394789 .

 I found the following answers:
 * 1 ...
 25 has least common multiplier 26771144400.